 Rainwater storage is our other contribution to this growing nightmare in South Africa.
 First Cape Town and now Port Elizabeth have been in dire straits.

-Broad beans are the first on our list, firstly because they have the highest protein content of all legumes after soyas which we don't like because they are so indigestible; and secondly as they are only edible if harvested and enjoyed freshly-picked.
+Broad beans are the first on our list, firstly because they are the only legume that are a complete protein with all the amino acids; and secondly since they are only edible if harvested and enjoyed freshly-picked.

-Broad beans on toast is a marvellous dish that can be prepared in a very short times, but shell the pods only if they can be stringed and certainly don't pop them out of their skins.
+Broad beans on toast will provide a marvelous dish that can be prepared in a very short time; certainly don't pop them out of their skins.

 I am yet to meet someone who does not love freshly-picked green peas or climbing beans from the garden.
 They have pride of place, not least because they supply nitrogen to the soil, obviating the need for inorganic fertilisers.

 In short if one wants to live long in the land, a garden has to be central; apart from anything else, taking time to smell the roses means less stress.
-It is being called forest bathing.
+It's being called forest bathing.

 What is a cyan zone you may be asking.
 The colour is a mixture of blue and green; some would call it turquoise.